-World Edit’s shape //generation ft.
-ChatGPT [Math formulas how-to & list]
+World Edit’s shape //generation how-to [Math formula list & tips]

 [UPDATED] Shapes and colors: a guide.
 I’m trying to understand generation.
 Here are my notes!